 Values are not Goals, Vision, Principles, Doctrine, and they are not Aspirational

-This training focus primarily in helping you discover and clarify your values.
-Its assumption is that everyone in uniquely endowed with set of values that motivates them, guides them and they are committed to.
+This training focuses primarily on helping you discover and clarify your values.
+Its assumption is that everyone is uniquely endowed with a set of values that motivates them, guides them and they are committed to.
 These may be implicit or explicit.